 Networking Opportunities: The meeting enabled valuable connections between students and mentors from around the world.
 These relationships can lead to future collaborations and career advancement.

 Overall, the event successfully fostered a sense of community, collaboration, and empowerment.
-Looking ahead, this spirit of camaraderie
+Looking ahead, this spirit of camaraderie.

 4.2 Tech Talk report